The Meeting (2012 film): Plot

 Makinde is set to give his presentation to the minister on Tuesday morning, but just as the secretary is about to inform the minister of his presence, a group of Igbo kinsmen arrive at the reception.
-Hours pass on and the kinsmen conclude their meeting with the minister only for Clara to tell Makinde after a confrontation that the minister is having his lunch and can not see anyone at the moment.
-Bolarinwa (Nse Ikpe Etim) stylishly enters the reception room to the amazement of everyone present.
-From her brief chat with Clara It is quite clear that she is a close friend to the secretary and the minister's mistress.
+Hours pass on and the kinsmen conclude their meeting with the minister only for Clara to tell Makinde after a confrontation that the minister is having his lunch and cannot see anyone at the moment.
+Bolarinwa stylishly enters the reception room to the amazement of everyone present.
+From her brief chat with Clara, it is quite clear that she is a close friend to the secretary and the minister's mistress.
 Shortly after the conversation she is granted entry to see the minister.
 After a while, Makinde stands up to inquire from the secretary again only to be told she is closing.
-Makinde asks about his appointment and she tells him the minister left 30 minutes ago.
-He tells her that she should have informed him and other people waiting and give replies with her signature sentence "OYO is their case".
+Makinde asks about his appointment, and she tells him the minister left 30 minutes ago.
+He tells her that she should have informed him, and other people waiting and give replies with her signature sentence "OYO is their case".

 Makinde is forced to spend the night in Abuja.
 He later invites Ejura over to his hotel after she calls to inquire about his presentation.
 So starts their love story over five days of Makinde trying unsuccessfully to see the minister.
 While returning from a movie, they ultimately kiss and cuddle till the next morning.
 Makinde leaves for his appointment after asking her what she sees in him despite their age difference.
 He is later able to make his presentation to the minister and also catch up with his daughter's graduation ceremony.
 He later flies back to Abuja to spend his holiday with Ejura.
-The film ends with both kissing at the rooftop of a construction site, Ejura was supervising.
+The film ends with both kissing at the rooftop of a construction site which Ejura was supervising.